Council of Heads of Australasian Herbaria

 He retired in 2012, becoming an Honorary Associate of both the Botanic Gardens and the Australian National Herbarium.

-He has published a range of botanical-horticultural books in collaboration with John Wrigley, starting with Australian Native Plants in 1979, now in its fifth edition.
+He has published a range of botanical-horticultural books in collaboration with the late John Wrigley, starting with Australian Native Plants in 1979, now in its sixth edition.
 His line illustrations and photographs are used throughout these books.
 He has also published directories of Australian botanic gardens.
-Most recently he has published, with John Wrigley, a biological/social-history book on the eucalypts.
+Most recently he has published, with John Wrigley, a biological/social-history book titled Eucalypts - a celebration.

 Herbarium collections: early collections 1963-1970 lodged at AD (Adelaide) some dups at CANB and CBG (Canberra), 1970s lodged at CBG (Canberra), after 1980 the vouchers for photographs taken by M.Fagg are lodged as collections by Purdie, R.W.